Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ### Campaign Request Content  <a id="configuration-response-content"></a>

-This event is dispatched from Event Hub for the following scenarios:
+This event is dispatched from the Event Hub for the following scenarios:
-1. Event data containing loaded consequences for the latest registered campaign rules needs to be dispatched
+1. Dispatch the event data that contains the loaded consequences for the latest registered Campaign rules.
-2. When a rule is matched for a Campaign consequence.
-This event contains the data of either local, alert or full screen message that is triggered to be displayed.
+2. This event is dispatched immediately after a Campaign rule is found to be true.
+For example, if the rule is _User has launched the app_, after the user launches the app, this rule is found to be true.
+This event also contains the data of the displayed local, alert , or full-screen message.

 #### Data payload definition  <a id="data-payload-definition-1"></a>